cblakesanders/PowerShell-Scripts/README.md

 # PowerShell-Scripts
 These are scripts that I have created and use to helps with my day to day tasks.
+Feel free to take and use thesse scripts as needed.